unkcpz/zpcknu-blog/content/notes/gsoc-logs-02.md

 added in `aiida/engine/processes/calcjobs/task.py::task_submit_job`.
 Before actually submit the uploaded job by `execmanager`, inspect the number of jobs queued at the scheduler of a specific user.
 Only submit the job when the number limitation is unreached.

+## May-09

+#### analyse the code of circus part in aiida_core

+One thing to sure, is from start to end, only one circus watcher is created and used and spawn many processes(system) for running processes(AiiDA).

+Here are something I am not fully understanded.
+1. Are the daemon processes start by circus independent?
+Can they communicate with other processes?
+And how?
+2. `verdi` command launch aiida processes to daemon, how circus balance load them?